Uffe Baadh: Early life

+He married Shirley Goldberg on October 1, 1951, in Virginia, USA.
+They had two daughters, Valerie and Lise, born in California.

-Greetings to Sweden
+Sweden

 Uffe Baadh registered at a refugee camp in Sweden on December 9, 1943, carrying his cymbals in his jacket.
 He made his way to Stockholm, working as a dishwasher at a restaurant.
 He performed on December 26, 1943 in an evening of small-band swing at Stockholm Concert Hall on a set of borrowed drums as a member of a group of Danish jazz musicians, all refugees.
 In 1944 he toured Sweden with Alice Babs as well as played and recorded with the famous Thore Ehrling Big Band.
-He joined the Danish All-Star band which broadcast weekly on Saturday nights from Stockholm, and played with Rolf Ericson (trumpet), Georg Vernon (trombone), Carl-Henrik Norin (clarinet, tenor saxophone), Charles Norman (piano) Thore Jederby (bass) in recording his original composition, Greetings To Sweden Stockholm, Sweden, October 2, 1944.
+He joined the Danish All-Star band which broadcast weekly on Saturday nights from Stockholm, and played with Rolf Ericson (trumpet), Georg Vernon (trombone), Carl-Henrik Norin (clarinet, tenor saxophone), Charles Norman (piano) Thore Jederby (bass) in recording his original composition, Greetings To Sweden, Stockholm, Sweden, October 2, 1944.
 Uffe is reported in a Swedish jazz magazine as the finest drummer in Scandinavia.
 He joined the Danish Brigade in the spring of 1945, training at a camp in Skåne in the south of Sweden.
 He returned to Denmark on the first day of Danish liberation on April 5, 1945, in uniform.

 Return to Copenhagen

 Journalist Bent Henius and Uffe were both assigned to the "sapper squad" upon arrival in Denmark, and although 90% of brigadiers were demobilized after a few weeks, they were sent to Jutland where they supervised, under the direction of British command, the dangerous disarming of millions of mines along the Western coast by surrendered German soldiers.
 By July, 1945, Uffe Baadh joined Peter Rasmussen's band, playing each night at Skandia in Copenhagen and on tour to Sweden, where he met his lifelong friend, Swedish pianist Lars "Bob" Laine, and on to Norway, the Netherlands, Portugal.
 In October, 1945, Uffe Baadh's Sextet recorded Greetings to Sweden with Charles Norman, piano, and other great musicians of the era, featuring Uffe in a drum solo.
-A photo of Uffe Baadh is featured in this article, Don Redman's 1946 European Tour, Documenting an Important Event in European Jazz History.
+A photo of Uffe Baadh is featured in the article, Don Redman's 1946 European Tour, Documenting an Important Event in European Jazz History.
 In June, 1964, Uffe returned to Denmark with his wife, Shirley, for a summer tour of concerts and broadcasts, and again in 1970 for medical treatment.